inf380p/inf380p.github.io/_posts/nemothefish260/2022-12-2-CSV-File-Explorer-and-Reflection-.md

 https://trinket.io/python3/347f7a78a4

 **Reflection on the Writing Process**
-Firstly, I want to acknowledge Rosalind for showing me how to correctly format my Github file titles several weeks ago so that they get merged into the correct folders.

-Secondly, I think this CSV assignment took me the longest because I didn't realize that we had the option of submitting it without necessarily checking all the boxes.
+I think this CSV assignment took me the longest because I didn't realize that we had the option of submitting it without necessarily checking all the boxes.
 I was however able to accomplish most of them as you can see my checked list below:

 # TODOS